DamianBudelewski/shinyproxy-provisioning/README.md

 ### TODO
 - [ ] Ansible role for nginx deployment
 - [ ] Configure terraform to parse output variables into ansible vars file.
-- [ ] Create Azure DevOps pipeline for building app, creating infrastructure and running ansible playbook.
+- [ ] Create Azure DevOps pipeline for building app and deploying image to ACR.

 ### Links
 * [Shiny app used in this project](https://github.com/CodingTigerTang/NYC_Metro_Vis)